Is Automated Topic Model Evaluation Broken?: The Incoherence of Coherence: Closing the Standardization Gap for Topic Models

 We use SpaCy~\citep{spacy} to tokenize and identify entities in the text.
-We create new tokens for detected entities of the form \texttt{New\_York\_City}, per~\cite{krasnashchok2018improving}. \cite{Schofield2016ComparingAT} find that lemmatization and word-stemming can hurt topic interpretability, so we do not lemmatize.
-To maintain a roughly equal vocabulary size over datasets, we use a power-law relationship of corpus size~\citep[c.f.][]{Zipf49} to rule out tokens occurring in fewer than a given number of documents.\footnote{We target vocabularies approximating the number of words known by an adult English-speaker~\citep{brysbaert2016words}.} In addition to a standard stopword list, we define corpus-specific stopwords as tokens appearing in more than 90\% of documents.
-See Appendix~\ref{app:preprocess} for complete details.
+We create new tokens for detected entities of the form \texttt{New\_York\_City}, per~\cite{krasnashchok2018improving}. \cite{Schofield2016ComparingAT} find that lemmatization and word-stemming can hurt English topic interpretability, so we do not lemmatize.
+To maintain a roughly equal vocabulary size over datasets, we use a power-law relationship of corpus size~\citep[c.f.][]{Zipf49} to rule out tokens occurring in fewer than a given number of documents.\footnote{We target vocabularies approximating the number of words known by an adult English-speaker~\citep{brysbaert2016words}: roughly 40k for \abr{Wiki} and 35k for \abr{nyt}.} In addition to a standard stopword list, we define corpus-specific stopwords as tokens appearing in more than 90\% of documents.
+See Appendix~\ref{app:preprocess} for complete preprocessing details.